arttttt/SimpleMVI/docs/actor/actor.md

 ### @DelegatedStore Annotation

-Annotate your Store with `@DelegatedStore` to generate type-safe intent handler factories:
+Annotate your Store with `@DelegatedStore` to generate type-safe handler factories:

 ```kotlin
 @DelegatedStore